Make-School-Courses/FEW-2.9-Technical-Seminar/final-assessment.md

 - id

 **Query**
-- getAllTodos
-- getTodo parameters: id => todos[]
+- getAllTodos, should return a list of todos
+- getTodo, should return a single todo
-- getComletedTodos: completed => todos[]
+- getCompletedTodos, returns a list of completed todos
+	- Stretch: can return completed or not completed todos

 **Mutation**
-- addTodo: name => todo
-- completeTodo: id => todo
+- addTodo, creates a new todo, and returns that todo
+- completeTodo, marks a todo complete and returns that todo

 ### Write a GraphQL Queries

 Write queries to perform the following operations.

-Test these in Graphiql and paste them into a readme in your project folder.
+**Test these in Graphiql and paste them into a readme in your project folder.** If I launch your project I should be able to test all of your queries.

-- list all todos
+- List all todos
-- add a new todo: name: "Complete the final assessment"
+- Add a new todo: name: "Complete the final assessment"
-- show the "Complete final assessment" todo
+- Show the: "Completed final assessment" todo
-- Complete the "Complete final assessment" todo
+- Complete the: "Complete final assessment" todo
-- show all completed todos
+- Show all completed todos
-- show all not completed todos
+- Show all not completed todos

 ### Stretch Challenge: Subscriptions